KEO-cls-eedi/specification/doc/clseedi.md

 }
 ```

-Here, `true` means that

-* all properties of the message are technically valid
-* all limits contained in the message will be applied
-* all failsafe values contained in the message are accepted
+Here, `true` means that all limits/failsafes/tariffs values contained in the message are valid.

 Take a look at the schema and an example: